department-for-transport/coffee-and-coding/20181010_Software_Dev_practices_in_R/README.md

 ## Modular code

-Scripts can get long and unrully quickly.
+Scripts can get long and unruly quickly.
 If well commented you can find which sections do what, but a script that is 100s of lines long is never going to be easy to read.

 For example, if you want to change part of a graph produced somewhere in the script - you're going to have to scan through a lot of text.